Heritage at risk: ICOMOS World Report 2008-2010

 The Report is an ICOMOS product.
 It includes all reports produced through a consultative process, and authorised by ICOMOS National and/or International Scientific Committees.
 It can also include authorised reports submitted by partner organisations of ICOMOS.

 Where there is no National ICOMOS Committee, an ICOMOS member may submit a report that can be considered for publication by the Taskforce.
-In exceptional cases individual reports from other professional specialists will be considered after review by a member of the ICOMOS Executive Committee.
+In exceptional cases individual reports from other professional specialists will be considered after review by a member of the ICOMOS Board.

 Where a report is received which is not from the National Committee, it will be submitted to the relevant National ICOMOS Committee for comment, before being considered for publication by the Taskforce.